 To reapply to the College, contact the Office of Admissions or the Academic Advising Office for appropriate procedure and forms.

 College Appeals Board for Readmission

-Students who are dismissed from an academic program or the College may appeal for reinstatement through the College Appeals Board process.
-Appeal forms are available in the Office of Student Development.
-Students may only appear before the College Appeals Board one time for reinstatement.
+Students who are dismissed from an academic program or the College, and wish to reenroll at the College, must appeal for reinstatement through the College Appeals Board process.
+College Appeals Board Application forms are available in Student Development.

 General Education Requirements